 Berlitz ‘Prague Pocket Guide’

-although guide is not too detailed, provides a quite guide insight to the Prague’s landmarks and heritage sights.
-Guide has also plenty of colour photos, travel tips section, pages covering restaurants, hotels, excursions and even tips where to go with children.
+Although Berlitz guide is not too detailed, it provides insight into Prague’s landmarks and heritage sights.
+The guide also has plenty of colour photos, a travel tips section, pages covering restaurants, hotels, excursions and even tips on where to go with children.
 I would recommend this guide for families coming to Prague for a weekend break.

 DK Prague Pocket Map and Guide

-provides essential information on topics such as currency, language, transport and tourist attractions.
+DK Guide provides essential information on topics such as currency, language, transport and tourist attractions.
 The guide is colour coordinated with the map.
-I would recommend this guide book for anyone who don’t care a lot about details and coming to Prague for a short time.
+I would recommend this guidebook for anyone who doesn’t care a lot about details and coming to Prague for a short time.

 Time Out Guide ‘Prague’

-provides large listings for hotels, restaurants and entertainment.
-This guide books seems less authoritative than Lonely Planet’s guide, even though being slightly more expensive.
-I would recommend this guide book to anyone who will come to Prague mainly for socializing and entertainment.
+Time Out provides large listings for hotels, restaurants and entertainment.
+This guidebook seems less authoritative than Lonely Planet’s guide, even though being slightly more expensive.
+I would recommend this guidebook to anyone who will come to Prague mainly for socializing and entertainment.